What is Outdoor LifeCoaching?

 The symbolism of nature is constantly involved in the coaching process during Outdoor Life Coaching.
-Nature is actually considered to be a ‘second coach’.
-In order to get this process going, the coach will ask two basic questions: “What do you notice in the surroundings around you?” and “What symbolizes that for you personally?”
+Nature is actually considered to be a second coach.
+In order to get this process going, the coach will ask two basic questions: ‘What do you notice in the surroundings?’ and ‘What does that symbolise for you?’

 Integration of weather and the climate

 One can always use the method of Outdoor Life Coaching in every climate and under any weather conditions.
 We integrate the condition and the changes in the weather during the coaching sessions.
 The sun, for example, may symbolise enlightening insights or warm feelings.
 Clouds also have a language of their own.
 It occurs often that the sun suddenly comes out when a client gets a clear insight while he or she is talking.
 Rain can stir up feelings of grief that have not yet been properly dealt with or it can â€˜wash awayâ€™ issues that are over and done.
 The wind may send the message that things have to get going.
 When there is no wind then this could symbolise inner peace or the lull before the storm.
 When it is cold this may reflect inner coldness and it may encourage the client to seek inner warmth.
 Lightening is a fantastic natural phenomenon; it may symbolise working out a conflict or ambivalences in life, but it could also mean cheerful fireworks.
 We emphasize while practising Life Coaching outdoors, that not any interpretation is fixed; the client gives a personal meaning to each natural phenomenon.